sn7z/MindCanvas/README.md

 # MindCanvas - AI Knowledge Graph

 Transform your browsing data into an intelligent, searchable knowledge network.
-MindCanvas uses AI to analyze your web content, extract relationships, and create an interactive knowledge graph you can explore and query.
+MindCanvas uses AI to analyze your web content, extract relationships, and create an interactive knowledge graph you can explore, search and query.

 ## 🎯 Problem Statement